New NATO Headquarters

 ©SOM + assar architects

-The construction of the new NATO Headquarters started in October 2010 and is planned to be completed early 2016.
+The construction of the new NATO Headquarters started in October 2010 and is planned to be completed in 2016.
 NATO will start to move immediately after completion.

 The design of the new headquarters provides flexibility to NATO.